emanueltimlopez/challenges/README.md

 - Start learning about React Hooks [React State Management](https://www.youtube.com/watch?v=-bEzt5ISACA).
 - Create a component with hidden content and a button that toggles the visibility.
-    A - Changes the state to hide and show the content with the button (using useState).
+    - Changes the state to hide and show the content with the button (using useState).
-    B - Uses conditional rendering to show the hidden content.
+    - Uses conditional rendering to show the hidden content.

 ## - Day #8
 ## - Day #9